sindresorhus/awesome-nodejs/contributing.md

 - Suggested packages should be tested and documented.
 - Make an individual pull request for each suggestion.
 - Use the following format: `[package](link) - Description.`
+- Additions should be added to the bottom of the relevant category.
 - New categories, or improvements to the existing categorization are welcome.
 - Keep descriptions short and simple, but descriptive.
 - Don't mention `Node.js` in the description as it's implied.